intel-lab-lkp/linux/Documentation/dev-tools/container.rst

     User id to use inside the container.

-    If the ``-g`` option is not specified, the user id will also be used for the group id.
+    If the ``-g`` option is not specified and no group id is defined in the configuration file, the user id will also be set as the group id.

 ``-v, --verbose``